Introduction to Navigation

 - Meet at 8.30am, Blackheath

-Dates don't work for you??
-Register at Lotsafreshair to get updates as more courses are released.
+Dates don't work for you?
+Prefer a course tailored to your specific needs??
+Register at Lotsafreshair to get updates as more courses are released or drop us an email for information on private instruction options.

 You’ll get to know your compass (yours to keep) and be able to answer pressing questions like, ‘What is the difference between grid north, magnetic north and true north?’, ‘What’s the difference between Lat/Long and a grid reference?’, along with understanding declination.

 By the end of this day, you’ll be able to interpret all the features and notations on a topographic map, be able to judge time and pacing and correctly and plan a route in an off-track location.

 Building on yesterday's foundations, we focus on our compii (plural for compasses) with the aim of becoming familiar (and then confident) in its many uses.
 You’ll learn (and have much practice in) taking bearings, dead reckoning, identifying features and how to use your compass to find out where you are.

 With much of the day spent in practical exercises, by the end of day two, you’ll have combined the knowledge of map reading and interpretation, with compass techniques and practice in ‘reading the land’ and pacing to plan for future off-track adventures.